-The transmission tariffs for gas year 2021-2022 are in the following five tables:
+The transmission tariffs for gas year 2022-2023 are in the following five tables:

-- Prices for entry points from infrastructures in High Pressure15, distinguishing between firm capacity products (Table 9) and interruptible capacity products (Table 10). - Prices for exit points to infrastructures in High Pressure, distinguishing between firm capacity products (Table 11) and interruptible capacity products (Table 12). - Prices for entry points from gas producers (Table 13). - Prices for the exit points to distribution networks, customers in High Pressure (HP) and facilities supplied by autonomous gas units (Table 14).
+- Prices for entry points from infrastructures in High Pressure16, distinguishing between firm capacity products (Table 9) and interruptible capacity products (Table 10). - Prices for exit points to infrastructures in High Pressure, distinguishing between firm capacity products (Table 11) and interruptible capacity products (Table 12). - Prices for entry points from gas producers (Table 13). - Prices for the exit points to distribution networks, customers in High Pressure (HP) and facilities supplied by autonomous gas units (Table 14).

-For an explanation of the impact of the transmission tariff on the final customer's invoice, it is recommended to consult the information in the annex (page 25).
+For an explanation of the impact of the transmission tariff on the final customer's invoice, it is recommended to consult the attached information (page 23).

-$^{^{15}}$ High-pressure infrastructures are VIP Iberico, the LNG terminal at Sines and Underground storage at Carriço.
+$^{^{16}}$ High-pressure infrastructures are VIP Iberico, the LNG terminal at Sines and Underground storage at Carriço.